-Dr. Tom Muldary has been in private practice for over 35 years, providing psychotherapy services to adults and adolescents, and specializing in forensic psychological evaluations in civil and criminal matters.
+Dr. Tom Muldary is a fully-licensed psychologist who has been in private practice for over 35 years, providing psychotherapy services to adults and adolescents, and specializing in forensic psychological evaluations in civil and criminal matters.
 He is also the consulting psychologist for various police departments and frequently consults with law firms and prosecuting attorneys regarding examination of expert witnesses and work products.
 For the last few years, he has focused exclusively on his specialization in the area of forensic psychological assessment.

 Tom is the author of Burnout and Health Professionals: Manifestations and Management and the award-winning textbook, Interpersonal Relations for Health Professionals: A Social Skills Approach, which has been used at colleges and universities throughout the country.
 As an adoptee familiar with search and reunion issues, he also authored two nonfiction books: Finding Dolores: An Adoptee's Mid-Life Search for the Beginning, published in 2011, and Finding Dolores II: Beyond Search and Reunion, published in 2014.

 Dr. Pat Muldary is a fully-licensed psychologist who earned a bachelor’s degree in child development from the University of Massachusetts and taught young children in the Springfield, MA public schools before attending graduate school in California, where she earned a master’s degree in child and family clinical services and a doctorate in clinical psychology.